Intel® Platform Service Record (Intel® PSR) Introduction

 The following table lists the different events that can be logged in the event data ledger:

 Log Started First event in the log.
-Generate when the log is initiated.
+Generated when the log is initiated.
 8

 Log Ended Event added at the end of the log.
 This is to have the timestamp when the log is retrieved.
 9

-Log Full Indicates that there is no more free storage in the log to add events 10
+Log Full Indicates that there is no more free storage in the log to add events.

-Log Missing One of the files used to store the PSR is found missing by the PSR firmware 17
+Log Missing The PSR firmware detected that one of the files used to store the PSR is missing

-Log Integrity Compromised The log's integrity or replay protection is found to be compromised by the PSR firmware 18
+Log Integrity Compromised The PSR firmware detected that the log's integrity or replay protection is compromised

 DAM State Entered Intel CSME has entered DAM (Delayed Authentication Mode) state.
+Recording halted temporarily.
 Platform is ready for debug.
-Recording halted temporarily 21
+Logging continues 21

 Unlocked State Entered Intel CSME firmware has been unlocked for debugging.
-PSR is not available and is not recording.
+In this state, Intel PSR is not available and is not recording.
+When normal operation resumes. an event indicating that state is added and recording resumes.
 22

-PSR SVN Incremented The firmware's SVN has been incremented via a TCB recovery, or the SVN of the PSR process has been incremented via a firmware update.
+PSR SVN Incremented The firmware's SVN was incremented (via a TCB recovery) or the SVN of the Intel PSR process was incremented (via a firmware update that increased the SVN).
 23

 Chassis Intrusion Detected